ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

     column:
       title: ""
       text: >-
-        #### **Automotive Wire Harness Manufacturer**
+        #### **Automotive Wiring Harness Manufacture**

-        We have supplied wiring harness products to the Automotive Industry for over 25 years and now proudly supply; Aston Martin, Ford and Rolls-Royce.
+        We have supplied the Automotive Industry with Wiring Harness services for 25 Years and over this time have built a portfolio including; Aston Martin, Ford and Rolls-Royce.
 Our expertise in [wiring looms](/wiring-loom) has grown tremendously, where we now boast an extensive range of experience in commercial vehicles.
 These include; Ambulances, Buses, Cars, Trucks, Trailers and Vans.
 Working with the latest models in vehicle technology, our technical team have the knowledge and skills to support wiring harnesses for any [electric and hybrid](/electric-vehicle-and-hybrid-vehicle-wiring-harnesses) system.
 We also supply wiring harnesses for equipment used in the Agricultural Industry.
 These include; Crop Spraying tractors, Flail Mowers and Harvesters.
-Every  industrial wire harness we manufacutre is expertly designed and created with the best instruments and materials to assure both quality and safety for our customers.
+Every industrial wire harness we manufacture is expertly designed and created with the best instruments and materials to assure both quality and safety for our customers.

-        #### [Contact Assembly Solutions ](https://www.assembly-solutions.com/contact)today for expert advice and support.
-Our team will be happy to discuss your needs and provide you with a free quote.
+        [Contact Assembly Solutions](/contact) today for expert wiring harness advice.
+Our sales team will be happy to discuss your needs and provide you with a quick quote.
 seo:
   title: Wiring Harness Manufacturer | Wire Harness Supplier
   description: Assembly Solutions is the UK leading manufacturer of Wiring